Whether window shopping or in search for that perfect gift, these women-owned businesses in Washington, DC offer something for everyone.

 Laurie Gillman seeks out a bookstore wherever she goes and in 2015, the entrepreneur took it upon herself to learn everything about opening her own shop.
 By 2016, Gillman's East City Bookshop was open and has since become a community gathering place.
 The Capitol Hill locale typically hosts author events and book clubs and also carries a selection of gift items.
 East City also strives to make the world a better place through its consignment program, which supports local and independent authors.
 The shop also offers antiracism starter kits, curated by Keian Mayfield, a family research scholar and antiracism researcher.

 A mobile boutique bookshop that describes itself as “by and for people of color,” Duende District invites anyone and everyone into its collaborative pop-ups.
 Owner Angela Maria Spring is a Latino poet, editor, journalist and has been a bookseller for nearly two decades.
 Her shops offer a curated selection of the best new trade adult and children's books in English and Spanish.
-You can find Duende pop-ups at Shopkeepers near the H Street NE Corridor and the gift shop at National Museum of Women in the Arts.
+You can find Duende pop-ups at Shopkeepers near the H Street NE Corridor.

 Shop Made in DC